 Enable Offline Mode.
-If this is disabled, the agent does not fall back on its cache if it cannot connect to the infrastructure service.
-Note In order for Offline Mode to work, SQL Server Compact Edition 3.5 SP2 must be installed in the user environment and on the Workspace Environment Management infrastructure server.
+If disabled, the agent does not fall back on its cache when it fails to connect to the infrastructure service.

-Use Cache Even if Online.
+Use Cache Even When Online.
 If enabled, the agent always reads its settings and actions from its cache (which is built whenever the agent service cycles).

-Refresh Settings.
-If enabled, the agent triggers a Windows refresh when an agent refresh occurs.
+Refresh System Settings.
+If enabled, the agent triggers a refresh of Windows system settings (for example, Windows Explorer and Control Panel) when an agent refresh occurs.

-Refresh on Environmental Setting Change.
-If enabled, the agent triggers a Windows refresh when an environmental setting is modified.
+Refresh When Environmental Settings Change.
+If enabled, the agent triggers a Windows refresh on endpoints when any environment setting changes.